shahr4in/polygon-simplification/README.md

 | `wavy_three_holes` | 43 | 21 | 22 | 1.254156e+05 | 5700.7091 |
 | `lake_two_islands` | 81 | 17 | 64 | 1.004398e+05 | 1569.3719 |

-These values are useful for comparing runs of the same implementation, but they should not be over-interpreted across very different shapes because the raw displacement scale depends on the coordinate scale of the input polygon.
+These values are most useful for comparing runs of the same implementation.
+They should not be over-interpreted across very different shapes because the raw displacement scale depends on the coordinate scale of the input polygon.

-This repository currently implements the baseline greedy APSC workflow.
-It does not yet include non-greedy ordering, look-ahead selection, or a post-processing pass to reduce areal displacement or Hausdorff distance further.
+This implementation uses the baseline greedy APSC workflow.
+It does not currently include non-greedy ordering, look-ahead selection, or a post-processing pass to further reduce areal displacement or Hausdorff distance.

 ## Benchmarks